BenNeise/bennneise.github.io/_posts/2023-04-14-the-bacon-test.markdown

 We don't judge people on how long they took to complete the exercise.
 So long as the candidate communicated any potential delays (_"I'm moving house"_ / _"I'm going on holiday"_ / _"I have a sick cat"_), we try to respect people's free time, and their personal circumstances.

-Over the years we have been using the bacon test; we've found that it has proven to be a fairly accurate barometer of - not just someone's technical ability - but their apprach to solving a problem.
+Over the years we have been using the bacon test; we've found that it has proven to be a fairly accurate barometer of - not just someone's technical ability - but their approach to solving a problem.

 And yes, we do also [offer a vegetarian option](https://catfact.ninja/)!